2018 Massachusetts elections: Massachusetts House of Representatives

 All 160 seats in the Massachusetts House of Representatives were up for election in 2018.

 In the general election, the Democratic Party captured 127 seats, the Republican Party captured 32 seats, and one seat (2nd Franklin) was won by an independent incumbent.
 The Republicans had previously held 34 seats; Democrats took seats in the 18th Essex and the 17th Worcester districts.

 County

 Counties in Massachusetts elected county commissioners, district attorneys, registers of probate, and sheriffs.

 Ballot measures

-There were three statewide ballot questions: Question 1, which would have placed limits on nurse-to-patient ratios, was rejected; Question 2, an initiative to create a panel of citizens to propose amendments to the United States Constitution about campaign finance, was approved; and Question 3, a referendum on a prior law regarding discrimination based on gender identity in public places, was approved, meaning the law will remain in effect.
+There were three statewide ballot questions: Question 1, which would have placed limits on nurse-to-patient ratios, was rejected; Question 2, an initiative to create a panel of citizens to propose amendments to the United States Constitution about campaign finance, was approved; and Question 3, a referendum on a prior law regarding discrimination based on gender identity in public places, was approved, meaning the law would remain in effect.